idiocc/http/README.md

 ### `start(`<br/>&nbsp;&nbsp;`fn: (req: IncomingMessage, res: ServerResponse),`<br/>&nbsp;&nbsp;`secure: boolean=,`<br/>`): Tester`

-Starts the server with the given middleware function.
-It will setup an upper layer over the middleware to try it and catch any errors in it.
+Starts the server with the given request listener function.
+It will setup an upper layer over the listener to try it and catch any errors in it.
 If there were errors, the status code will be set to `500` and the response will be ended with the error message.
 Otherwise, the status is set to `200`.
 This is done so that assertion methods can be called inside of the supplied function.
-If the server needs to be started without the wrapper handler, the [`startPlain`](#start-plain) method can be used instead.
+If the server needs to be started without the wrapper handler, the [`startPlain`](#startplainfn-req-incomingmessage-res-serverresponsesecure-boolean-tester) method can be used instead.

 When the `secure` option is passed, the HTTPS server with self-signed keys will be started and `process.env.NODE_TLS_REJECT_UNAUTHORIZED` will be set to `0` so make sure this context is only used for testing, and not on the production env.